marcel303/bullet3-framework/README.md

 #  Readme

 This repository contains the [Framework](https://github.com/marcel303/framework) integration for the [Bullet3](https://github.com/bulletphysics/bullet3) library.
-Bullet is a real-time physicsical simulation and collision detection library.
+Bullet is a real-time physical simulation and collision detection library.
 It's used in robotics, games, and other creative ventures.

 ![](docs/exampleBrowser1.png)

 This repository contains,

 - `chibi` files to make available the `bullet3` libraries,
-- Framework implementations for Bullet's `app`, `render`, `debug draw` and `GUI helper` interfaces,
+- Framework implementations for Bullet's `app`, `render`, `debug draw` and `gui helper` interfaces,
 - Bullet's example browser, ported over to Framework.

 ## Getting up and running